Apple makes iPhone screen fixes easier as states mull repair laws

 SAN FRANCISCO: Hey Siri, where can I get my cracked iPhone screen fixed?

-By the end of 2017, Apple will to put its proprietary machines for mending cracked iPhone glass in about 400 authorised third-party repair centres in 25 countries, company executives told Reuters.
+By the end of 2017, Apple will to put its proprietary machines for mending cracked iPhone glass in about 400 authorized third-party repair centers in 25 countries, company executives told Reuters.

 Among the first recipients is Minneapolis-based Best Buy, which has long sold and serviced Apple products.
 The electronics retailer already has one of the screen-repair machines at a Miami-area store and one coming soon to an outlet in Sunnyvale, California.

-The initial rollout aims to put machines in 200, or about 4 per cent, of Apple's 4,800 authorised service providers worldwide over the next few months.
+The initial rollout aims to put machines in 200, or about 4 percent, of Apple's 4,800 authorized service providers worldwide over the next few months.
 The company plans to double that figure by the end of the year.

 "We've been on a quest to expand our reach," said Brian Naumann, senior director of service operations at Apple.
 He said repair wait times have grown at some of the company's busiest retail stores.